vmohit256/cma_study_plan/README.md

 (11) + (17) + (14) + (15) + (18) + (8) + (27) + (9) = 119 modules

 Roughly 2-3 modules per week.
-Sounds reasonable.
 Or even 2 years at 1 module per week.

 ## Steps for mastering a module